What Would You Like to Know?

 The company started in 1842 as the White Lead Company in Cincinnati, Ohio; it later became Eagle White Lead Works in the 1850s.

-A merger with the Picher Lead Company of Joplin, Missouri, occurred in 1916, becoming Eagle-Picher Lead, which evolved into Eagle-Picher Industries, Inc., and finally EaglePicher Technologies, LLC, a Vectra company.
+A merger with the Picher Lead Company of Joplin, Missouri, occurred in 1916, becoming Eagle-Picher Lead, which evolved into Eagle-Picher Industries, Inc., and finally EaglePicher Technologies.

 EaglePicher Technologies’ history as a battery manufacturer dates back to 1922.
 The company became a battery supplier to the U.S. Government in the 1940s and was supplying silver-zinc batteries for missiles and rockets by the early 1950s.
 The company’s longtime heritage as an industry leader in battery production has resulted in its diverse line of products that exists today.